 - a.
 Antique shops.

 - b.
 Bakeries whose products are sold at retail and only on the premises.

 - c.
 Grocery stores.

 - d.
 Barbershops and beauty parlors.

 - e.
 Laundromats, including dry-cleaning pick-up stations.

 - f.
 Clothing and fabric shops.

 - g.
 Studios.

 - h.
 Vending machines when an accessory to a business establishment and located in the same building as the business.

 - i.
 Small appliance repair shops.

 - j.
 Floral gardens and shops.

 - k.
 Hand craft shops for custom work or making custom items not involving noise, odor, or chemical waste.

-- I. Secondhand stores.
+- 1. Secondhand stores.

 - m.
 Specialty shops.

 - 7. Accessory buildings and uses customarily incidental to any of the above uses, including storage garages, when located on the same lot.

 - (c) HC-1, historical commercial district:

 - 1. Any use permitted in the HR-2 district, including the conditional uses, with no size limitations.

 - 2. Small appliance repair shops.

 - 3. Marinas.

 - 4. Restaurants (except drive-ins).

 - 5. Motels.

 - 6. Commercial parking lots.

 - 7. Accessory buildings and uses customarily incidental to any of the above uses, including storage garages, when located on the same lot.

 - (d) HC-2, historical commercial district:

 - 1. Any use permitted in the HR-1 district.

 - 2. Private clubs and lodges except those operated as commercial enterprises.

 - 3. Health clubs, spas and exercise centers.

 - 4. Tavern, lounges, nightclubs, cocktail bars.

 - 5. Accessory buildings and uses customarily incidental to any of the above uses, including storage garages, when located on the same lot.

+- 6. Adult entertainment establishments subject to the requirements of Chapter 7-3 of this Code when located within the dense business area as defined in Chapter 12-14, Definitions.